mmarkdown/mmark/README.md

 Outputting HTML5 is done with the `-html` switch.
 Outputting markdown is done with the `-markdown` switch (optionally you can use `-width` to set the text width).

+There may be warning omitted by `mmark`, to see and check for those you can discard standard output to just leave standard error: `./mmark rfc/3515.md > /dev/null`.

+Files edited under Windows and using Windows style line endings will not be parsed correctly.

 [1]: https://daringfireball.net/projects/markdown/ "Markdown"
 [2]: https://golang.org/ "Go Language"